void-b583x2-NULL/Qt-pymahjong/README.md

 # Qt-Pymahjong

-This is a riichi mahjong game, based on `pymahjong==1.0.3` with a simple GUI, using Unicode chars of Mahjong tiles.
+This is a riichi mahjong game, based on `pymahjong` with a simple GUI, using Unicode chars of Mahjong tiles.

 ![](./img/sample_ui.jpg)